sarsamurmu/zusty/README.md

 [![Build Status](https://travis-ci.com/sarsamurmu/zusty.svg?branch=master)](https://travis-ci.com/sarsamurmu/zusty)

 A Framework which is, for now, used by Me.
-I want to make it as Good as it can be.
+I want to make it best.
 ## Coming Soon!